JohanVanslembrouck/corolib/README.md

 ## Installation and building

-For its communication, corolib currently uses
+For its communication, corolib currently uses any of the following frameworks:

 * Boost ASIO library
 * Qt (QTcpSocket, QTcpServer)
 * gRPC
+* ROS 2 (Humble)

 Other publicly available asynchronous communication frameworks may follow in the future.

-These frameworks have to be installed on your computer before building corolib.
+These frameworks have to be installed on your computer before building corolib from the root CMakeLists.txt file.
 The installation steps are described below.

 However, without any of these libraries, there are still a large number of examples illustrating the use of corolib.